vippsas/vipps-episerver/README.md

 This is how we differentiate express payments from regular checkout payments, as well as how we determine the redirect action in the ProcessAuthorizationResponse so the actual processing of the payment will go wrong if this metafield is not set.
 This metafiled key is located in VippsConstants.VippsPaymentType and the avaliable Values in VippsPaymentType enum.

 **Cart Name**
-For Vipps Express on product page, the cart name has to be "VippsSingleProductCart".
+In the included implementation of Vipps Express on product page, the cart name is "VippsSingleProductCart".
 This string can be found in VippsConstants.VippsSingleProductCart.
-This is because we don't want to delete the users "Default" cart when using the Express Checkout
+This is because we don't want to delete the users "Default" cart when using the Express Checkout.
-If cart names are anything else then this or "Default", the callbacks will not be able to find the cart, and you will have to create your own implementation of GetCartByContactId in VippsService.
+If you're creating your own implementation, the cart name can be anything you choose since it is passed back to us in the callback and fallback urls.

-**Clear cart payments before adding a new payment**
+**Clear cart payments before adding a new payment** It's assumed that a cart only has one Vipps payment associatied with it.
-If there are multiple payments attatched to an express cart, we won't be able to find the cart based of the generated id.

 **PaymentHelper**
 PaymentHelper will help you create and add a Vipps payment to the cart.
 It has two helpful methods: